Understanding Your Financial Aid Offer

 Title IV programs order of federal funds returned:

 When withdrawing, a student should keep in mind that the requirements for Title IV federal financial aid program funds are separate from the college policy on institutional funds.
-A student withdrawing from the college during a term in which he or she is receiving a college-funded scholarship or grant will forfeit the scholarship or grant.
-Students withdrawing after the end of the college’s refund period are liable for all of their college charges even when their financial aid is decreased.
+A student withdrawing from the college during a term in which he or she is receiving a college-funded scholarship or grant may forfeit the scholarship or grant.
+Students withdrawing after the end of the college’s refund period are liable for all charges even when their financial aid is decreased.

-Additional information, worksheets, and examples of return-of-federal-funds calculations can be obtained from the Financial Aid Office.
+Further information, worksheets, and examples of return of federal funds calculations can be obtained from the Financial Aid Office.

 Institutional Refund Policy

 Institutional refunds are determined on the date that add/drop or withdrawal forms are completed and processed in the Registrar’s Office.
 Refer to the appropriate class schedule for the specific refund schedule for each semester.
 All institutional charges (tuition, fees, and room and board) are refunded based on the tuition refund schedule.
 Please check the Student Accounts Services web page for the Tuition Refund Schedule.

 Notification of Award—Students submitting applications and other supporting documentation are notified of aid awarded electronically or by mail.

 Changes in Financial Status—Students are responsible for reporting any change in family financial resources from extra income, gifts, or outside aid.
 If the additions reduce the financial need, the award may be reduced.
 Failure to report additional resources may result in total cancellation of all financial aid.
 If resources decrease, students may request additional funds.
 The college makes every effort to assist students in securing the financial aid they need to be successful in their studies and career goals, based on the availability of funds.